awsdocs/amazon-ec2-user-guide/doc_source/EBSPerformance.md

 ### Factors That Can Degrade HDD Performance<a name="snapshotting_latency"></a>

 When you create a snapshot of a Throughput Optimized HDD \(`st1`\) or Cold HDD \(`sc1`\) volume, performance may drop as far as the volume's baseline value while the snapshot is in progress\.
 This behavior is specific to these volume types\.
 Other factors that can limit performance include driving more throughput than the instance can support, the performance penalty encountered while initializing volumes restored from a snapshot, and excessive amounts of small, random I/O on the volume\.
-For more information about calculating throughput for HDD volumes, see [Amazon EBS Volume Types](ebs-volume-types.md)\.
+For more information about calculating throughput for HDD volumes, see [Amazon EBS volume types](ebs-volume-types.md)\.

 Your performance can also be impacted if your application isn’t sending enough I/O requests\.
 This can be monitored by looking at your volume’s queue length and I/O size\.
 The queue length is the number of pending I/O requests from your application to your volume\.
 For maximum consistency, HDD\-backed volumes must maintain a queue length \(rounded to the nearest whole number\) of 4 or more when performing 1 MiB sequential I/O\.
 For more information about ensuring consistent performance of your volumes, see [I/O Characteristics and Monitoring](ebs-io-characteristics.md)